June 2, 2022

 NAKIVO Backup & Replication is a fast and flexible solution that can replicate your VMs to one or more remote locations for reliable storage.
 With the solution in place, you can simply power on your replicas when disaster strikes, thus avoiding any loss of revenue and long-term shutdown.

 NAKIVO Backup & Replication offers a full set of replication features and disaster recovery strategies.
-Download our full-featured free trial to test out the solution in your own environment or request a Live Demonstration of the product.
+Test out the solution in your own environment by requesting a Live Demonstration of the product.